Parczew: History

 The settlement of Parczew existed since the 12th century, lying near then-eastern border of the Kingdom of Poland.
 In 1401, it received Magdeburg rights town charter from King Władysław II Jagiełło.
 The union of Poland and Lithuania (see Union of Krewo) helped Parczew to develop, as it ceased to be a border town.
 The town was conveniently located on one of the routes joining the capitals of the two united nations - Kraków and Vilnius.
 In the Union of Horodło (1413), Parczew was designated to be the location of Polish–Lithuanian councils.
 The town emerged as one of the centers of political life of the two nations.
 Parczew was visited by all kings of the Jagiellonian dynasty, and the last council took place here in 1564.

 Parczew had a defensive wall, with three gates, and a royal residence, where Polish kings stayed on their way to and from Vilnius.
 The town was the seat of a starosta, with a town hall located on the market square, two bath houses, four mills and breweries.
 In the 16th century, it had three Roman Catholic churches, one Orthodox church, a synagogue, a school and a hospital.
 In 1500 and 1544, Parczew was destroyed in Crimean Tatars raids, and in 1655, it was seized, ransacked and burned by the Swedes (see Deluge).
 After the wars of the mid-17th century, the town did not recover until the reign of Stanisław August Poniatowski.
+The 1st Polish Infantry Regiment was stationed in the town in 1793.